SWEDES: TheWayTheyWere

 "Professor Deere was popular and highly respected by the students.
 Often they referred to him as Pop Deere.
 In spite of his heavy work load he was active with students outside the classroom.
 One reference stated that he accompanied the freshman class on their Class Day Celebration during November 1922.
 He served the class graduating in 1912 in this capacity and during their senior year he entertained them with a royal banquet.
 After professor Deere’s death in 1966, Carl Swenson, a member of this class, wrote the following tribute about him:

-'My emotions are bringing when they bring to mind the image of my dear departed friend, Professor Emil O. Deere.
+'My emotions are brimming when they bring to mind the image of my dear departed friend, Professor Emil O. Deere.
 He truly was one of the finest teachers who has ever served on the faculty at Bethany College.
 We should greatly miss his jovial presence.
 It was my good fortune to enjoy him as our class advisor of the class of 1912.
 His untiring search for truth was an inspiration to his students.
 He was patient and untiring in his manifold interest and duties as a college teacher.
 He was a staunch friend to all those who had the good fortune to know him.
 For a period of over fifty (50) years he served his post faithfully and well.
 No problem was too great to engage his attention and no favor too small for his exemplary genius.

 'Prof. Deere married Lydia Sohlberg, the charming matron at the girls’ dormitory.
 She was a favorite of all the girls who live there, as well as the aspiring young men who were privilege to visit Lane Hart Hall.